MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-unified-interface-only.md

 |New Trial and Production Common Data Service environments     | Feb 2, 2019        |
 |New Production and Sandbox Dynamics 365 Customer Engagement instances     | To be announced soon        |

+### Existing environments

-Environments created before the scheduled release dates <!--(created before version [text needed])-->require administrators to change the environment settings to get the Unified Interface Only experience.
-We recommend that admins switch to this mode by following the steps at [How to enable Unified Interface Only](#how-to-enable-unified-interface-only-mode).
+Environments created before the scheduled release dates <!--(created before version [text needed])-->will not get this change automatically.
+Administrators will have the option to change the environment settings to get the Unified Interface Only experience, and it is recommended to switch to this mode by following the steps at [How to enable Unified Interface Only](#how-to-enable-unified-interface-only-mode).

 > [!IMPORTANT]
 > For existing environments, it’s recommended that you: